hmlongco/Factory/README.md

     ...
 }
 ```
-You can use the container directly or the property wrapper if you prefer, but either way for clarity I'd suggest grouping all of a given object's dependencies in a single place and marking them as private.
+You can call the factory or the property wrapper if you prefer, but either way for clarity I'd suggest grouping all of a given object's dependencies in a single place near the top of the class and marking them as private.

 ## Mocking and Testing